 True Neutral vs Neutral Good

-For a True Neutral character, Good and Evil are also extremes on the moral compass.
+For a True Neutral character, Good and Evil are also opposites on the moral compass.
 This means that they will make the best decision at the time, usually based on which offers them the most benefit or creates the least hassle.

 In contrast, a Neutral Good character will always take the action which does the most Good, regardless of whether that action is good for themselves or not.

 Take a closer look at the Neutral Good alignment in my article.

 A Chaotic Good character will rely on their passion to protect people’s freedom and the drive to do Good to shape their decisions and actions.
 A True Neutral character, on the other hand, doesn’t have any strong feelings towards Order or Chaos, Good or Evil to guide them.
 Instead, they live by their own rules.

 A Chaotic Good character will avoid working with any authorities and if they do happen to work together it’s because they coincidentally wanted to do the same thing.

 If a True Neutral character goes against societal rules they aren’t motivated to do so from a place of rebellion like a Chaotic Good character is.
 Instead, they will break the rules because it makes the most sense to them at the time.

 For more on the Chaotic Good alignment, check out my article.